sage-etcher/ADE/README.md

 Copyright (C) 1996-2023 Jack Strangio
 Copyright (C) 2024 Sage I. Hendricks

-yaze code (c) 1995 Frank D. Cringle.
+yaze code (c) 1995 Frank D. Cringle
-DAsm code (c) 1999 Marat Fayzullin.
+DAsm code (c) 1999 Marat Fayzullin

 This program is free software; you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by